Pornhub: Search trends

-Under the heading of Pornhub Insights, Pornhub regularly releases information extracted from its archive of searches: in what regions it is most used, female searches vis-à-vis male searches, the most popular search terms by year or area, variations in searches that parallel current events, and the like; in the first half of 2017, the top search term in the US was "hentai", and 37% of searchers for gay male porn are women.
-Every year, it releases a "Year In Review".
-Because of this it has been called "the Kinsey Report of our time".
-According to research by data scientist Seth Stephens-Davidowitz, 25% of female searches for heterosexual porn on Pornhub involved keywords searching for painful, humiliating, or non-consensual sex.
+Under the heading of Pornhub Insights, the website regularly releases information extracted from its archive of searches: in what regions it is most used, female searches vis-à-vis male searches, the most popular search terms by year or area, variations in searches that parallel current events, and the like; in the first half of 2017, the top search term in the US was "hentai", and 37% of searchers for gay male porn are women.
+Annually since 2013, it releases a "Year In Review".
+Consequently, it has been called "the Kinsey Report of our time".
+According to research by data scientist Seth Stephens-Davidowitz, 25% of female searches for heterosexual porn on Pornhub involved keywords for painful, humiliating, or non-consensual sex.
+The Insights also found that the lesbian category has been consistently the most popular among female viewers since 2014 when gender statistics were first gathered (except in 2020 when the data was limited), and that women in general regardless of sexual orientation are more likely to search for lesbian-associated terms such as "scissoring" than men.
+Several articles; including those by Cosmopolitan, Glamour, and Women's Health magazines; have supported these findings through research of their own.

-Pornhub have also reported on traffic trends and their relations to large events.
+Pornhub has also reported on traffic trends and their relation to large events.
 Traffic was below usual levels during the solar eclipse of 21 August 2017.
 During the 2018 Hawaii false missile alert, web traffic to Pornhub in Hawaii fell by 77% (from typical Saturday figures) at 8:23 am, after the alert was sent, and increased 48% above typical levels at 9:01 am, after notification that the alert was erroneous.

-During the COVID-19 pandemic, when Pornhub offered Pornhub Premium for free, worldwide traffic increased by 18.5%.
+The COVID-19 pandemic has led to increased searches for pornographic content on the Internet, with Pornhub being the most searched site.
+The study analyzed data from Google Trends and Pornhub Insights to understand the behavior of users during the pandemic.
+The results showed a peak of 24.4% more searches for pornographic audiovisual material in 2020 compared to 2019 across the same dates (1 March –30 April) internationally.
+The increase in pornography searches seems to be conditioned by the marketing campaign promoted by Pornhub to offer free Premium content to encourage citizens to stay home, consuming pornography.
+The study also found a correlation between the percentage increase in searches for pornography made by men and women during the pandemic, as well as by age.

+Usage statistics

+Pornhub reported that for the year 2016, the website was visited about 23 billion times, and viewers watched a cumulative total of 4,599 billion hours of pornographic videos online.
+In 2017 Pornhub reportedly registered 28.5 billion visits with an average of 81 million visits per day.
+"MILF" and "stepmom" were the two most searched terms worldwide.
+During the year 2019 Pornhub received 42 billion visits with an average of 115 million visits per day.
+The most searched for genres on Pornhub in 2019 are lesbian, hentai, fauxcest, milf, big ass, and creampie.